Washington State Off-Grid Laws: An In-Depth Guide

 Zoning Laws

 Almost all Washington State land has zoning laws.
-Like with other states, land zoned as Rural or Agriculture usually have fewer restrictions in regards to off-grid living.
+Like with other states, land zoned as rural or agricultural usually has fewer restrictions in regard to off-grid living.

 There are still some areas in Washington State without zoning.
 For example, Wahkiakum County does not have zoning (other than in Cathlamet town).
-No zoning doesn’t mean you can just do whatever you want on your property though.
-Even in rural Wahkiakum County, you’ll still need permits for things like excavation or building a barn.
+No zoning doesn’t mean you can do whatever you want on your property.
+Even in rural Wahkiakum County, you’ll still need permits for excavation or building a barn.

 You can find a list of Washington Counties and their codes here.